-Denison is engaged in uranium exploration and development.
-The registered and head office of Denison is located In this AIF, Denison or the at Suite 402, 595 Bay Street, Toronto, Ontario, M5G 2C2, Canada.
-Denison's website address is Company means Denison www.denisonmines.com.
+Denison Mines Corp. is engaged in uranium exploration and development.
+The registered and head office of Denison is located at 1100 - 40 University Avenue, Toronto, Ontario, M5J 1T1, Canada.
+Denison's website address is www.denisonmines.com.

-At the end of 2014, Denison had a total of 88 active employees which were divided among the Company's business common shares and Shares as follows:
+At the end of 2015, Denison had a total of 93 active employees which were divided among the Company's business as follows:

-- 60 (9 hourly) in Canada
+- 71 (14 hourly) in Canada

-- 5 in Mongolia

-- 13 in Mali
+- 12 in Mali

-- 10 (5 hourly) in Zambia.
+- 10 in Zambia.